Do you know what kind of ingredients green tea contains?

 Amino acids are the ingredients that consist umami of the tea.
 There are some kinds such as theanine, glutamic acid, aspartic acid, arginine, serine etc… in particular, theanine occupies about 50% of total amino acid, and is typical ingredients of green tea.

 Amino acids extracts even in low temperature, so cold brew tea also contains amino acids.

-Catechin is a one of polyphenols and also called as tannin.
-This is a typical ingredients of tea, the astringency taste is coming from catechin.
+Catechin is one of the polyphenols and is also called as tannin.
+This is a typical ingredient of tea, the astringency taste is coming from catechin.